CENTRAL REGION

 "I approach painting as an observer of the soul, enlightening the viewer about the presence, wonder, and dignity of nature and life.
 I want the viewer to value place and person in a space of spirit and heart and bring this illumination into their personal environments."

-Please join Carla's newsletter list to receive updates on gallery and atelier activities!
+Please join Carla's newsletter list to receive

 Click on Images for Enlarged Viewing